FxOxAxD/PUBG-ahk-helper/README.md

 Thanks to TheRagingWampa for AutoFire Script

 # Changelog
+V0.95:
+Fixed AutoFire issue when ADS is enabled.

 v0.94:
 Improved CrouchJump (single space press to jump, keep holding to crouchjump)